belzetrigger/domoticz-FritzBox/README.md

 - Python >= 3.6 (mainly depending on requirements for fritzconnection)
 - install needed python modules:
    - fritzconnection Version 1.2.1
+   - you can use `pip3 install -r requirements.txt`
 - clone project
     - go to `domoticz/plugins` directory
     - clone the project